What is diabetes?

 Diabetes is a serious life-long health condition that occurs when the amount of glucose (sugar) in the blood is too high because the body can’t use it properly.
 If left untreated, high blood glucose levels can cause serious health complications.

 There are two main types of diabetes: Type 1 and Type 2.
-They’re different conditions, caused by different things, but they are both serious and need to be treated and managed properly.
+They are each completely different conditions, but they are both serious issues which require treatment and medical management.

 Insulin is a hormone produced by the pancreas that plays a very important role in our bodies.
 After we eat, we begin to digest carbohydrates, breaking them down into glucose.